Metacognition In The Classroom: A 7-Step Practical Approach To Primary Maths Teaching

 From our practice, we’ve found that questions like: ‘How do you feel about this topic?’ or ‘How confident are you in solving these types of questions?’ to be a simple but effective starting point:

 Questions you can use to start the metacognitive process in the primary classroom

-Tutors also investigate what the pupil already knows about the topic and what strategies they are aware of for solving this type of activity, using questions like:
+Tutors also investigate what the pupil already knows about the topic and what strategies they are aware of for solving this type of activity, using questioning in the classroom techniques like:

 ‘What strategies do you use when problem solving?’

 ‘What do you notice?’